-The Met Office Hadley Centre Climate Programme is supported by the Department of Energy and Climate Change (DECC), and the Department for Environment, Food and Rural Affairs (Defra).
+The Met Office Hadley Centre Climate Programme is supported by the Department of Business, Energy and Industrial Strategy (BEIS) and the Department for Environment, Food and Rural Affairs (Defra).
 Their £50m investment provides the core science on which Government can make decisions to help the UK become resilient to climate variability and change, benefit from opportunities for growth, and engage in international climate negotiations.
 For example, research findings from the programme help ensure cost-effective deployment of renewable energy, and a resilient future for the nation's infrastructure.

 "Over the coming decades it is vital that we understand what risks and opportunities climate change may bring.
 The Met Office Hadley Centre is central to the UK's national climate capability.
 My department has committed to supporting its Climate Programme, which underpins policy at home and on the international stage and is increasingly useful across Government."

 Gregory Barker MP, Minister of State for Climate Change, DECC, 2010-2014

 "The world-class research of the Met Office Hadley Centre has established the UK as a real authority in understanding the challenges of climate change.